Yard sales are starting to pop up around our community which means opportunity-seeking frugal-minded buyers will be out in full force.

 - Watch what you sell at your next garage sale in Canada

 - Garage sale tips for buying and selling stuff

 Hi there everyone,

-With our son starting baseball and soccer at the end of May and then swimming lessons we have a busy summer which is fine with us.
+With our son starting baseball and soccer at the end of May and then swimming lessons, we have a busy summer which is OK with us.

 The idea is to keep him busy doing things he enjoys so he’s not bored around the house.

-We like to balance our chores with his independence and fun which we find works best for all of us.
+We like to balance our chores with independence and fun, which we find works best for us.

-This past week I was able to sneak in some time to get our herb garden on the go.
+This past week, I could sneak in some time to get our herb garden on the go.

-I just picked up 3 bags of ProMix from Canadian Tire yesterday after work so I’ll try to finish up planting this weekend, weather permitting.
+I just picked up three bags of ProMix from Canadian Tire yesterday after work, so I’ll try to finish planting this weekend, weather permitting.

 That’s all for now.